 The Last Effect of Food Waste: Economics Losses

 According to the Waste and Resources Action Programme (WRAP), avoiding food waste could save $665 per household annually.
-In short, there are Billions of dollars lost as a result of food waste.
+In short, there are billions of dollars lost as a result of food waste.
 So, minimizing food waste can help us resolve all these issues and make this planet more livable.
 Individually reducing food waste also means you are saving money overall, so why shouldn’t we reduce food waste?

 With all these effects of food waste, it is hard not wanting to do something about it.
 We should and we can all do something about food waste.
 Share it, raise awareness about it.
-Reduce your own individual food waste, support organizations that tries to reduce food waste.
+Reduce your own individual food waste, support organizations that try to reduce food waste.
 One way you can help reduce the effects of food waste is by upcycling food waste!

 Looking for ways to reduce food waste?
 Here is a perfect article for you about food waste prevention.

 Or are you curious to know the difference between food loss and food waste?